Jayasuryan0821/Jayasuryan0821/README.md

 - 👋 Hi, I’m @Jayasuryan0821
-- 👀 I’m interested in Machine Learning, DeepLearning and GenAO
+- 👀 I’m interested in Machine Learning, DeepLearning and GenAI
 - 🌱 I’m currently learning DeepLearning
 - 💞️ I’m looking to collaborate on GenAI and DeepLearning